To the outside world, Lynsi Snyder has it all.

 “It was tough in the beginning, but now people see the benefits and feel the love,” she said.
 “All families have their issues and we aren’t perfect, but we try really hard and there are so many good-hearted people here.
 I love my job.”

 The Christian roots of In-N-Out Burger are also evident in other not-so-subtle ways: Printed on the company's soda cup is the Bible reference “John 3:16.”
 The verse reads, “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life."

-In recent years, Snyder has added two more verse references: Proverbs 24:16 (for those unfamiliar: “ ... the wicked shall fall into mischief”) to the fries container and Luke 6:35 (“But love ye your enemies, and do good”) to coffee cups.
+In recent years, Snyder has added two more verse references: Proverbs 24:16 (“ ... the wicked shall fall into mischief”) to the fries container and Luke 6:35 (“But love ye your enemies, and do good”) to coffee cups.

 “It was my uncle Rich who put the Bible verses on the cups and wrappers in the early ‘90s, just before he passed away,” she recalled.
 “He had just accepted the Lord and wanted to put that little touch of his faith on our brand.
 It’s a family business and will always be, and that’s a family touch.
 In later years, I added verses to the fry boat, coffee, and hot cocoa cups.”

 Driven by a desire to help build the Kingdom of God, Snyder launched the ministry Army of Love, which she told CP stemmed from a “vision borne in a painful time in my life.”